charlvj/taulang/README.md

 # taulang
 Language inspired by Logo.
 I created it because I wanted to teach my son some programming with Logo, but the free version I was using kept crashing.
 I first created the language itself and called it Tau.
-I created a different project that creates a Logo adapter to the language.
+I created a different project that creates a Logo adapter to the language - [TauLogo](https://github.com/charlvj/taulogo).

 # Overview
 TauLang is a functional language inspired by the Logo language.